 The Perfect Workflow, with Git, GitHub, and SSH.
 In this lesson, we'll focus on workflow.
 More specifically, we'll use the helpful GitHub service hooks to automatically update a project on our personal server whenever we push updates to a GitHub repo.
 Prefer a Video Tutorial?
 Press the HD for a clearer picture.
 Subscribe to our YouTube and Blip.tv channels to watch more screencasts.
 Step 1 - Create a Git Repo We certainly need some sort of project to play around with, right?

 With our test directory in place, let's create our first Git commit.
 If you're unfamiliar with Git, I highly recommend that you first review "Easy Version Control with Git. " Open the command line: Those familiar with Git should feel right at home.
 Step 2 - Uploading to GitHub The next step is to upload our project to GitHub.
+Again, if you're not familiar with GitHub, and haven't yet created an account, read Terminal, Git, and GitHub for the Rest of Us.
+Begin by creating a new Git repository.
+Next, you'll need to fill in some details about your project.
+Step 3 - SSH.
 Github For Clients.
 A few of my Git tricks, tips and workflows.
 Getting started with GitHub — Git Tutorial.
-Gaining an understanding of complicated subjects is easier with multiple approaches/teachers/media, and figuring there was a Git tutorial out there for everyone, I gathered 16 tutorials on the powerful, versatile revision control tool.
-Regardless of your degree of familiarity and comfort with Git, there should be an appropriate tutorial here for you.
+Get Started with Git.
+If you’re a designer or developer, you’ve probably heard about Git, and you might know that it has become immensely popular, especially among the open source community.

 Though it may seem cryptic at first, this version control system could change the way you work with text, whether you’re writing code, or a novel.
 This article covers why version control is important, how to install the Git version control system, and how to get started with your first repository.
 Once you start using Git, you’ll want to throw everything into it, from full-blown apps to blog post drafts, because it’s so easy and versatile.
 Why do I need version control? #section1 While it may be obvious that large development teams should have sophisticated code-management systems to track releases and bugs, and to avoid stepping on each others’ toes, it might not be immediately clear why individuals would need version control—especially designers or writers.

 In this Git guide, we will discuss the value of version control systems, an overview of Git, advantages and disadvantages of using Git, how to install Git, basic commands, tools and essential Git resources.
 (For designers, also check out The Ultimate Guide to Version Control for Designers.)
 What Is Version Control?
 Essentially a version control system (or a revision control system) is software that has the ability to manage and track changes that occur to any document that is in a given project.
 In other words, you have the ability to take "snapshots" of your files during your current body of work, and you will be able to return to any of these snapshots whenever you wish.

 Do not think of these snapshots as backups because with a backup you have a separate copy of a file.
 Git: Your New Best Friend.
 Introduction This article introduces version control and Git without assuming you have any prior knowledge or programming experience.

 Because of its introductory nature, certain details are simplified or omitted and the use of the Git Graphical User Interface (Git GUI) is emphasized.
 Afterwards the reader should be able to use Git for basic version control and know where to locate further information.
 Version control is the process of recording the history of changes to files as they are modified.
 Users can go back in time and get old versions and identify where changes were introduced (people sometimes refer to version control tools as time machines).
 The first version control (VC) tool, SCCS, was written in 1972 and since that time there have been major advances in the way VC tools are used.
 Other well-known VC tools – for example Subversion – are classed as centralized and provide only a single place, the repository, into which users store their changes on a regular basis.